 - Search officer’s first name and surname only

-- Search just surname – only practical if an uncommon name
+- Search just their surname which is only practical if they have an uncommon name

-- If you have a common surname then search the surname with the unit they served with e.g. Smith Suffolk Regiment.
+- If you have a common surname then search their surname with the unit they served with e.g. Smith Suffolk Regiment.